 Once the location of Lolie, a short-lived jewellery and pet accessory store, the space has been transformed by owner Lisa Young-Kutsukake into a quiet haven for coffee and sweets.
-With the soft opening just three weeks ago the menu is still in development but so far the cafe is off to a great start.
+They have a strong focus on from-scratch baking, and have a counter full with up to 15 different items.

-I went with dark, and what resulted was a smooth, nutty Americano coming in just under three bucks ($2.85 to be exact).
+An Americano comes in just under three bucks ($2.85 to be exact).
 A latte, using the dairy, soy or almond milk available, is $4.00 and you can choose 10 oz. or the larger 12oz cups to temper the double shot with extra creaminess.
-Besides the usual caffeinated fare, they are experimenting with new fresh juices, and have a selection of local Social teas to sip.
+Besides the usual caffeinated fare, they have fresh juices and have a selection of local Social teas to sip.

-Not to be overshadowed by the smells of fresh brewed coffee, at the back of the cafe you might find the in-house pastry chef Hannah sliding baked goods out of the oven.
-The day I arrived they had rosemary lemon shortbread and gingersnap cookies under lovely glass domes at the marble counter.
-Both were good at $1.55, but the gingersnaps exquisitely so, elevated by a touch of heat from cayenne and a crunch of sugar crystals on top.
+Not to be overshadowed by the smells of fresh brewed coffee, at the back of the cafe you might find the pastry chef sliding baked goods out of the oven.
+On this day they have rosemary lemon shortbread and gingersnap cookies under lovely glass domes at the marble counter.
+Both are good at $1.55, but the gingersnaps exquisitely so, elevated by a touch of heat from cayenne and a crunch of sugar crystals on top.

 The $2.50 cheddar or blackberry and lavender biscuits provide hardier snacks, and don't miss the same-priced cinnamon buns.
 Take a bite and you'll find the cassia does double duty, mixed in with the dough and as a sticky sweet ribbon as well.

 The front window is outfitted with low built-in benches for a quick sit, but without tables it's clear that Empire Espresso is more a-tuned to the commuter crowd than the computer crowd.
-Still, with its handful of chairs, a baby change table in the basement washroom, and promised WiFi in the future, I'm sure anyone apt to linger will find the cafe a welcome oasis in bustling Little Italy.
+Still, with its handful of chairs, a baby change table in the basement washroom, and free WiFi I'm sure anyone apt to linger will find the cafe a welcome oasis in bustling Little Italy.

 Photos by Morris Lum